Loading resources as clips#

 In this section we present the different sorts of clips and how to load them.
 For information on modifying a clip, see Modifying clips and apply effects.
 For how to put clips together see Compositing multiple clips.
 And for how to see/save theme, see Previewing and saving video clips (we will usually save them in example, but we wont explain here).

-There’s a lot of different resources you can use with MoviePy, and you will load those differents resources with different subtypes of Clip
+There’s a lot of different resources you can use with MoviePy, and you will load different resources with different subtypes of Clip

 for any audio element, or VideoClip